Palestinian leadership condoles death of Indian Representative Mukul Arya | Law-Order

 The top leadership of Palestine on Sunday expressed shock at the death of India’s Representative to the State of Palestine Mukul Arya at his workplace.

-The Ministry of Foreign Affairs and Emigrants, in a statement, also expresses its deep sadness, loss, and pain at the death of Ambassador Arya.
+The Ministry of Foreign Affairs and Emigrants, in a statement, also expressed its deep sadness, loss, and pain at the death of Representative Arya.

 ''As soon as this painful news arrived, immediate instructions were issued from President Mahmoud Abbas and Prime Minister Dr Muhammad Shtayyeh to all the security, police and public authorities,'' it said.